tatmanblue/rust-aries-agent/docs/DEVELOPER_DOCUMENTATION.md

 * structures
 * enums and enum members

+An exception is made for non public test `mod`.

 ### Alphabetic ordering
 Any form of code that is done in a `list` like pattern must be alphabetical unless noted otherwise.